Setting up my JVC XP 731

 action=/etc/acpi/lid.sh

-File: /etc/acpi/events/lid
+File: /etc/acpi-demi/events/lid

 and then say something like